-Occassionally, it can be as easy as switching your Google Map directions to “Avoid Highways.”
-But if you want the full experience of getting off the highway and exploring the countless back roads this country has to offer, there are a few pointers and suggestions I’ve learned over the last five years.
+Occasionally, it can be as easy as switching your Google Map directions to “Avoid Highways.”
+But if you want the full experience of getting off the highway and exploring the countless back roads this country has to offer, there are a few pointers and suggestions I’ve learned since first starting Take Back Roads.

 The quickest and easiest way that you can take back roads on a regular basis is by incorporating them into your daily commute.
 Some of you may already be doing this by default, because of where you live and/or work.
 But for many of you, I suspect that much of your commute probably looks more like this: